 King City is a fast-growing and evolving village.
-With The core of King City is centred around Keele Street and the hub of the Township's administration, King City anticipated that a portion of King City's growth will need to be accommodated through intensification, including infill, redevelopment and higher density development.
+With The core of King City is centred around Keele Street the GO train station, proximity to major urban centres and King Road, which represent two major Regional and the hub of the Township's administration, King City is a logical focal point of growth for the Township.
+It is pedestrian-oriented community will be to create anticipated that a portion of King City's growth will need to be accommodated through intensification, including infill, redevelopment and higher density development.
 Development and redevelopment applications could therefore represent an opportunity to improve portions of the streetscape that become subject to development applications.